iagxferreira/iagxferreira/README.md

 # Hi, my name is Iago
-A currently systems analyst intern who is in love with .NET technologies and its community.
+A currently systems analyst intern who is in love with Javascript technologies and its community.

 ## About me